 Life is like that.
 Reality and family are like that.
 And Christmas is sometimes like that.
 It is real and it is good, even in the hard.
 Truth overcomes as help for our greatest need is born in a stable.

 But the angel said to them, “Do not be afraid; for behold, I bring you good news of great joy which will be for all the people; for today in the city of David there has been born for you a Savior, who is Christ the Lord.
 Luke 2:10-11

-In the face of fear there is joy, in the midst of darkness there is light for God has given us a Savior.
+In the face of grief there is joy, in the midst of darkness there is light for God has given us a Savior.
 On hillsides cold and dark with our loss, angels sing because Christ has come.

 Taken by surprise.